ojcastaneda/osu-stamina-trainer/README.md

 ### Examples of use

 - `!request 180 stars=5 type=s`
     - Requests a 175 bpm to 185 bpm, with a star rating between 4.5 stars to 5.5 stars that has a dominant tendency for 9-32 hit objects streams.
 - `!request 190-200 stars=5.5-6 type=b`
     - Requests a 190 bpm to 200 bpm, with a star rating between 5.5 stars to 6 stars that has a dominant tendency for 3-8 hit objects streams.
+- `!r 180- stars=5.5- ar=9- type=d`
+    - Requests a 180 bpm, with a 5.5 star rating, and ar 9
+      that has a dominant tendency for +33 hit objects streams.

 ### Tools